kampfschlaefer/jackmix/README.md

 This version of jackmix is enhanced for compatibility with an external MIDI control surface and compiles for qt5.

+To build the qt5 version, say `git clone -b qt5` or if you've already cloned the project, `git checkout qt5`

 Nick Bailey <nick@n-ism.org>